RemoteState/nodejs-ecs/README.md

 │   └───controller/ -> all your controller and handler should go here │   └───router/ -> router setup for this project
 │   └───server/ -> server setup for this project
-│   │
+│   └───types/ -> all your types for request/response interface, non db models and Joi validators │   │
 │   │   index.ts -> entry point of server app written in TypeScript
 │